tiagors09/bmi-calculator/README.md

-# IMC CALCULATOR
+# BMI CALCULATOR

 **Author**: Tiago Rodrigues Sousa

-A app that calculate a IMC from a person.
+A app that calculate a BMI from a person.
 This project introduce me to React Native.

 **Technologies used:**
 - Node JS